German Chocolate Macaroons

 Pecans are an integral flavor, but to ensure the cookies hold together, chop them on the small side, so they bind easily.
 Mincing part of the coconut and chilling the dough helps hold them together, too.

 If the reduced sweetened condensed milk becomes too thick to drizzle, add a bit of milk to thin it.

 For the macaroons, mince 1½ cups coconut in a food processor; transfer to a large bowl.
 Add remaining coconut and pecans, tossing to combine.

-Cook remaining sweetened condensed milk in a double boiler until slightly thickened, 45 minutes; keep warm.
+For the topping, cook remaining sweetened condensed milk in a double boiler until slightly thickened, 45 minutes; keep warm.

-For the topping, melt chocolate with shortening, stirring until smooth.
+Melt chocolate with shortening, stirring until smooth.
 Top each macaroon with 1 tsp. chocolate; let stand.
 Once chocolate is set, drizzle macaroons with thickened condensed milk.